ARGOeu-Metrics/secmon-probes/README.md

 ## ARC CE tests

-For the ARC CE job submission we use the [http://git.nbi.ku.dk/downloads/NorduGridARCNagiosPlugins/arcce.html NorduGrid ARC Nagios Plugins].
+For the ARC CE job submission we use the [NorduGrid ARC Nagios Plugins](http://git.nbi.ku.dk/downloads/NorduGridARCNagiosPlugins/arcce.html).

 ## CREAM CE tests

-For the CREAM CE job submission we use a script heavily based on the [https://wiki.italiangrid.it/twiki/bin/view/CREAM/DjsCreamProbeNew Italiangrid CREAM-CE direct job submission metrics].
+For the CREAM CE job submission we use a script heavily based on the [Italiangrid CREAM-CE direct job submission metrics](https://wiki.italiangrid.it/twiki/bin/view/CREAM/DjsCreamProbeNew).
 Our version of """cream_jobSubmit.py""" is modified so it submits a job payload containing all the security passive checks, it retrieves the output and posts the results to Nagios.

 ## Directory structure